mageec/benchmark-framework/README.md

 ### Prerequisites ###
 python-yaml

-The framework is tested as working on both 2.7.5 and 3.3.2.
+The framework is tested as working on both python 2.7.5 and python 3.3.2.

 ### Setup ###
 Firstly `git clone` the framework to a folder of choice.